 Currently, I am a research fellow at the National Institute of Mental Health investigating the neuropsychopharmacology of ketamine and other experimental therapeutics for treatment-resistant depression and suicidality.

-I am pursuing MD-PhD training with the goal of a career as a physician-scientist.
+I am pursuing MD-PhD training with the goal of a career as a physician-neuroscientist.